RubenCid35/RubenCid35/README.md

 ### Hi there 👋

-I am Rubén Cid Costa.
+I am Rubén Cid.
 At the current time, I am an student 🌱 in the Universidad Politécnica de Madrid.

 ## LANGUAGE USED💬: